 When the mailbox size limit exceeds for Office 365 users, they start receiving “mailbox size limit exceeded” warning.
 In such circumstances, using the above PowerShell commands can be very helpful to quickly expand the size limit of your Office 365 mailboxes.

 However, if you’re unable to increase the mailbox size, then you’ll have to delete the existing data.
 This can be done after backing up the existing data safely.
-And if you want to backup mailbox data, then there is a brilliant solution for that – Kernel Office 365 Backup.
+And if you want to backup mailbox data, then there is a brilliant solution for that – Kernel Export Office 365 to PST.

 Expanding user mailbox size limit in Office 365 becomes crucial when it is close to exceeding the present limit.
 This can be done using PowerShell cmdlets.
-However, if you think of deleting some items from the Office 365 mailbox to keep the mailbox growth in check, it is a good practice to backup Office 365 mailbox data first.
+However, if you think of deleting some items from the Office 365 mailbox to keep the mailbox growth in check, it is a good practice to take a free Office 365 backup mailbox data first.